Office of Minority Health and Equity

 - To increase access to health care services for members of minority groups;

 - To disseminate information to and to educate the public on matters concerning health care issues of members of minority groups.

-Additionally the NOMH provides guidance on implementing initiatives addressing health disparities, contributes to policy development on minority health, increases public awareness of racial and ethnic disparities in health outcomes and health care, and provides technical assistance to minority communities and faith-based organizations interested in improving the status of minority health in Nevada.
+Additionally the NOMHE provides guidance on implementing initiatives addressing health disparities, contributes to policy development on minority health, increases public awareness of racial and ethnic disparities in health outcomes and health care, and provides technical assistance to minority communities and faith-based organizations interested in improving the status of minority health in Nevada.

 • Identify, assess and analyze issues related to the health status of minority populations and to communicate this information where needed;

 • Participate in, and lead when appropriate, the development of minority needs assessments, service strategies and the collection of minority health data;